genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> April 16, 2020 updates: several entries in the Scientific Literature (Preprints & Published); and two new items in data sources.
+> April 17, 2020 updates: 70 new selected preprints and published papers in the Viral mechanisms section.

 > As the repository increases its size, we are moving into a Wiki format (soon here!).